shiven2006/Naar-Pazham-/README.md

 ## Overview

 NaarPazham is a turn-based strategy game where two players compete to capture territory and outmaneuver their opponent.
-The game combines simple rules with deep strategic gameplay, offering both casual local play and competitive online matchmaking.
+The game combines simple rules with deep strategic gameplay, offering both casual local play and competitive online matchmaking.Currently, it is currently in closed testing phase so will be launched around mid October so for now, you can fork this and play locally by running it on an emulator/mobile.

 ## Game Modes